-- Only available for very short periods of time.
+- Only available for very short periods.

-Valencia oranges spend a prolonged period of time growing in trees before picking.
+Valencia oranges spend a prolonged period growing in trees before picking.
 This means they are almost entirely devoid of bitterness by the time they make it to a grocer.
 OJ made from Valencia oranges will last longer than most competitors when refrigerated.

 - Easy to find in any store.

 - Sweet taste.